 What is a Tiny House?

-In spite of being a rage, tiny house has no particular definition – official or unofficial – it’s generally thought to be any small house, ideally sized under 500 square feet (46 m2).
+In spite of being a rage, a tiny house has no particular definition – official or unofficial – it’s generally thought to be any small house, ideally sized under 500 square feet (46 m2).
 A tiny house can be built on a foundation, but generally, people prefer to build them on trailers since these offer more freedom of mobility.
 Such style of tiny homes is called Tiny House on Wheels (THoW).
-Tiny house on wheels are further revolutionizing homeownership; it allows people to own homes without land that a house would sit on.
+Tiny house on wheels is further revolutionizing homeownership; it allows people to own homes without land that a house would sit on.

 Tiny houses on wheels were popularized by Jay Shafer, he designed and lived in a 96 square feet house and then went on to offer one of the first few tiny houses on wheels plans for others to join the fray.
 Shafer in 2002, joined Greg Johnson, Shay Salomon, and Nigel Valdez and co-founded the Small House Society.

 Typically, a tiny house is sized 100-500 sq ft., and it is about leading a life of simplicity and minimalism yet have everything you need to truly relax.
 Generally, a tiny house has enough sleeping space for four, a living area, a kitchen, work and dining table, a well-equipped bathroom, and a host of green characteristics such as composting toilet and solar power.